The College of St. Scholastica

 Examines the economics of health care and healthcare reform.
 Topics include economic determinants of health, the markets for medical care, insurance markets, the managed care revolution and the role of government in healthcare.
 Special attention is given to current issues in healthcare reform.

-Analyzes the influence of culture on health beliefs, values and healthcare practices.
-Through interactive exercises, case studies, interviews, guest speakers, reflection papers, research and literature, the course investigates the increasingly complex intersection between healthcare delivery and culture.
-Students also examine the value assumptions of their own health beliefs in an effort to increase their effectiveness in intercultural healthcare settings.
+A course in Health Humanities and cultural competency.
+It proceeds from the premise that since a person’s experience of health and illness is highly dependent on his or her culture, cultural understanding is essential for humane health care in today’s multicultural societies.
+The course aims to help students achieve cultural competency, with particular attention to the development of culturally competent communication skills.
+It analyzes the influence of culture on human experiences of health and illness, and on health beliefs, values, and healthcare practices.
+Through interactive exercises, case studies, interviews, role plays, guest speakers, reflection papers, research and literature, the course investigates the increasingly complex intersection between healthcare delivery and culture.
+Students also examine the value assumptions of their own health beliefs in an effort to increase their effectiveness in intercultural healthcare settings

 Overview of the basic principles and concepts of the normal aging process, including the realities of physical aging and common health deviations.
 Theories of aging, physiological changes in the older adult, and common chronic diseases are explored.
 Health promotion, preventive action and the healthcare system for the older adult are components of the course content.